Ketienyei/Ketienyei/README.md

 #Hi 👋, I'm Cynthia Ketienyei
-A passionate frontend and backend developer from Nairobi, Kenya 🔭 I’m currently working on a website and also practising my skills 😊😊
+A passionate fullstack developer from Nairobi, Kenya
+🔭 I’m currently working on a website and also practising my skills 😊😊
 🌱 I’m currently learning laravel, vue and mobile development

 👯 I’m looking to collaborate on projects utilizing emerging technologies in the web development space

-📫 How to reach me cynthiachptoo@gmail.com
+📫 How to reach me cynthiachptoo@gmail.com or 0727511627

 ⚡ Fun fact While not nerding out on my computer, I love beauty and hair i have a youtube channel on hairstyles tutorals.